TNTurnerLab/Hare/README.md

-You'll first need to run the your crams through Parabricks GATK Haplotypecaller and DeepVariant, the instructions of which can be found above.
-When doing so, please ensure you are using the ```--gvcf``` flag.You'll use that output for the Snakemake file found in this repo.
+You'll first need to run your crams through Parabricks GATK Haplotypecaller and DeepVariant, the instructions of which can be found above.
+When doing so, please ensure you are using the ```--gvcf``` flag.
+You'll use that output for the Snakemake file found in this repo.

 **NOTE** This pipeline has been specifically tested using output from Parabricks GATK Haplotypecaller and DeepVariant.
 Other g.vcf output may not work properly.
 Please only use WGS and WES data with this pipeline.
 If you have PacBio long-read data, please use [Tortoise.](https://github.com/TNTurnerLab/Tortoise)